-If your friend has managed to watch a CU event online, why not ask if they’d like to do the same on Sunday with you?
-Most friends may never have thought about what church looks like online and may just be curious.
+If your friend has been to a CU event, why not ask if they’d like to come on Sunday with you?
+Most friends may never have thought about going to church and may just be curious.
 Others may be more serious seekers – or even have come to faith – and inviting them to church could be the beginning of helping them connect with wider church family.

 God’s kingdom is like a mustard seed – small, almost imperceptible and yet the ultimate reality to which history is heading.
 Evangelism is a spiritual work – so let’s keep praying for the seeds that have been sown.